 After surgery, some kids can stop taking their seizure medicine, but most just take less of it.

 A neurologist who specializes in epilepsy (an epileptologist) does tests to find the area in the brain where the seizures begin.
-Then, a group of medical specialists meets to talk about how to do the surgery.
-The group includes:
+Then, a team of medical specialists meets to talk about how to do the surgery.
+They include:

 The doctors may order tests, such as: